 The Mazeppa, the female jester, the twice married but not twice divorced ‘Ada Isaacs’ was back in town.
 She opened in the first week of November at Cooke’s Circus in Manchester.
-A review in The Stage of her first week tells us that,
+A review in The Stage tells us,

 ‘the popular spectacle of the Mazeppa has been revived here with Barnum’s 5,000 dollar beauty Miss Ada Isaacs… The business is extraordinarily good.’

-Ada’s return from America also coincided with the opening of a new circus in Liverpool, a rival to Hengler’s Grand Cirque which had been well-established for some years and occupied a site on West Derby Road with a capacity for 4,500 patrons.
+Ada’s return from America also coincided with the opening of a new circus in Liverpool, a rival to Hengler’s well-established Grand Cirque.
 Now the Cooke circus dynasty had plans to open their ‘New Circus’ on the site of the old Theatre Royal in Williamson Square.
 Both Hengler’s and Cooke’s ramped up their publicity and attractions in the local press towards the end of November in an attempt to attract custom.